yeojin-jung/GpLSI/README.md

-# SpLSI
+# GpLSI
-Topic modeling with spatial dataset
+Graph-Structured Topic Modeling for Documents with Spatial or Covariate Dependencies